-Emily Jennings is a senior associate in Moulis Legal’s dispute resolution team.
+Emily Jennings is a partner and head of Moulis Legal’s dispute resolution team.
 Emily is also head of office for Brisbane.

 Based in Moulis Legal’s Brisbane office, Emily works with domestic and international clients to manage and resolve their disputes commercially and efficiently.